ecscstatsconsulting/js-excel-generator/README.md

 **file_name** - File name of the Excel Output

 **column_formats** - Array of column formats (see [demo](https://rawgit.com/ecscstatsconsulting/js-excel-generator/master/demo.htm) for more info).
 For a list of column formats see [ExcelDataFormats.md](ExcelDataFormats.md)

+**exclude_selector** - jquery selector of cells to exclude from output in to Excel.
+NOTE: all cells along a column of the table must be excluded, otherwise the output spreadsheet will be broken.
+See the last example in the [demo](https://rawgit.com/ecscstatsconsulting/js-excel-generator/master/demo.htm) for more info.

 ## Dependencies
 The code uses jQuery, jszip.js and FileSaver.js.
 For ease of use, these libraries